osohq/oso/new-docs/content/python/getting-started/data-filtering/sqlalchemy.md

 ## Installation

-The oso SQLAlchemy integration is available on [PyPI](https://pypi.org/project/sqlalchemy-oso/) and can be installed using `pip`:
+The Oso SQLAlchemy integration is available on [PyPI](https://pypi.org/project/sqlalchemy-oso/) and can be installed using `pip`: